JazeelMuhammed/Django-E-Commerce/README.md

 # Django-E-Commerce
-An advanced E-commerec website built using Python Django and Ajax
+An advanced E-commerce website built using Python Django and Ajax which includes all the necessary modules required for a seamless shopping experience.

 Live Demo -
 [Click on this](https://jzeel.pythonanywhere.com/)